Sorrento, Italy: Gateway to the Amalfi Coast

 The 5 Best Things to Do in Lake Como

-If you only have five days to spend in Lake Como these are the things that I recommend that you do.
+If you only have five days to spend in Lake Como these are the things that you need to do.

 Lake Como is a spectacular place with an incredibly beautiful lake, views of the mountains, interesting villages that date back to the Roman times and the entire area filled with history and beauty.
 There are enough things to do there to keep you busy for weeks on end, but if you only had five days to spend in Lake Como these are the things that I would recommend that you do.

-The Como–Brunate Funicular
+1. The Como–Brunate Funicular

 The Como–Brunate funicular (Italian: Funicolare Como-Brunate) is a historic single-track funicular railway that connects the town of Como on the lakeside with the village of Brunate at the top of the mountain.
 The line has been carrying passengers both tourist and local up and down the steep mountain slope between the two towns since 1894.